-The Board through the Audit Committee endorsed and approved the scope of work for the internal audit function through review of its one-year audit plan.
+The Board through the AC endorsed and approved the scope of work for the internal audit (“IA”) function through review of its one-year audit plan.

-Internal audit functions are executed by an outsourced independent professional firm and VSTECS’ in-house internal audit team respectively to review the sufficiency and adequacy of key internal controls on auditable areas, to highlight any weaknesses in internal control of existing standard practices and to provide recommendations to improve the internal controls within the Group.
+IA functions are executed by an outsourced independent professional firm and VSTECS’ in-house IA team respectively to assess and review the sufficiency and adequacy of key internal controls on auditable areas, to highlight any weaknesses in internal control of existing standard practices and to provide recommendations to improve the internal controls within the Group.
 Scope of IA include review of internal control procedures, assessment of the Group’s governance and risk management.

-The Internal Auditors report directly to the Audit Committee on improvement measures pertaining to internal control, including subsequent follow-up and monitoring the progress of remedial action plans to determine the extent of their recommendations that have been implemented by the Management.
-Internal audit reports are submitted to the Audit Committee, who reviews the findings with Management at its quarterly meetings.
-The Management is responsible for ensuring that corrective actions to control weaknesses are implemented within a defined timeframe.
-The status of implementation is monitored through follow-up audits which are also reported to the Audit Committee.
+The Internal Auditors report directly to the AC on improvement measures pertaining to internal control, including subsequent follow-up and monitoring the progress of remedial action plans to determine the extent of their recommendations that have been implemented by the Management.
+IA reports are submitted to the AC, who reviews the findings with Management at its quarterly meetings.
+The Management is responsible for ensuring that corrective actions to control weaknesses are implemented within a defined time frame.
+The status of implementation is monitored through follow-up audits which are also reported to the AC.

-In addition, the deficiencies noted by the External Auditors’ and Management’s responsiveness to the control recommendations on deficiencies noted during financial audits provide added assurance that control procedures on functions with financial impact are in place, and are being adhered to.
-In assessing the adequacy and effectiveness of the system of internal controls and accounting control procedures of the Group, the Audit Committee reports to the Board its activities, significant results, findings and the necessary recommendations for improvement.
+In addition, the deficiencies noted by the External Auditors’ and management’s responsiveness to the control recommendations on deficiencies noted during financial audits provide added assurance that control procedures on functions with financial impact are in place, and are being adhered to.
+In assessing the adequacy and effectiveness of the system of internal controls and accounting control procedures of the Group, the AC reports to the Board its activities, significant results, findings and the necessary recommendations for improvement.